fieldtrip/website/reference/peerreset.md

  Use as
    peerreset

- See also PEERCONTROLLER, PEERWORKER, PEERZOMBIE
+ See also PEERMASTER, PEERSLAVE, PEERZOMBIE
 ```